charlyknz/MicrocosmExp22/README.md

 ## Rcode:

-### Main.R – creates all plots displayed in the MS
+### Main.R – creates all plots displayed in the MS, script accessess several other R scripts

 ### 00_NBE_MergeRawData: merges raw data, i.e. temperature measurements, count data for each sampling